Kathleen McKane Godfree: Career

 Godfree won five Olympic medals in tennis at the 1920 Antwerp and 1924 Paris games, the most Olympic medals won by a tennis player until Venus Williams matched this record at the 2016 Olympic Games.
 In 1923, she captured the title at the World Covered Court Championships.

 Godfree won the Wimbledon singles title twice.
 In the 1924 final, Godfree recovered from a set and 4–1 (40–15) down against Helen Wills to win the title.
 This was the only defeat at Wimbledon for Wills who later won eight titles.
 In the 1926 final, Godfree recovered from a 3–1 and game-point-against deficit in the third set to defeat Lili de Alvarez.

 The 1924 Wimbledon final was not Godfree's only victory over Wills.
 Godfree also defeated Wills during the 1924 Wightman Cup 6–2, 6–2.
 On at least two other occasions, Godfree pushed Wills to the limit.
 Wills won their quarterfinal in the 1923 U.S. Championships 2–6, 6–2, 7–5 after Godfree recovered to 5–5 in the third set after trailing 5–2.
 In the final of the 1925 U.S. Championships, Wills won in three sets.

 In 1925, Godfree became the first person to have reached the singles finals of the French Championships, Wimbledon, and U.S. Championships during her career.

 In 1922, Kitty and her sister Margaret McKane Stocks were the only sisters to contest a Wimbledon doubles final (until Serena and Venus Williams reached the final in 2000), losing to Suzanne Lenglen and Elizabeth Ryan 6–0, 6–4.

 Godfree's lifetime record at Wimbledon was 38–11 in singles, 33–12 in women's doubles, and 40–12 in mixed doubles.

 Godfree received a Centenary medallion on Wimbledon's Centre Court in 1977.
 She presented the winner's trophy to Martina Navratilova in 1986, in honour of the centenary year of play at Wimbledon.
 Godfree was inducted into the International Tennis Hall of Fame in 1978.

 In badminton, Godfree won eight All England Open Badminton Championships from 1920 through 1925, considered the unofficial World Badminton Championships until 1977.

 She was the subject of This Is Your Life in 1987 when she was surprised by Eamonn Andrews while shopping in a supermarket in East Sheen.

 Godfree died on 19 June 1992 at the age of 96.

+Godfree's name lives on in Wimbledon at Kathleen Godfree Court, a later-living development that she opened on 25 July 1989.

 In 2025 the Museum of Richmond included her in their exhibition "Trailblazing Women – Richmond’s Sporting Superstars".